Blind Date (British game show)

-Blind Date is a British dating game show first produced by London Weekend Television.
+Blind Date is a British dating game show first produced by London Weekend Television (LWT).
 An unscreened pilot was made with comic Duncan Norvelle as presenter but it was eventually hosted by Cilla Black, who already hosted the LWT series Surprise Surprise.
 Blind Date originally ran on Saturday nights from 30 November 1985 to 31 May 2003 on ITV.

 The show returned in 2017 on Channel 5.
 The new series began airing on 17 June 2017 in its usual Saturday night slot and is produced by So Television, Olga TV and Stellify Media, a firm part-owned by Sony Pictures Television.
 Paul O'Grady presented the revived series.
 Melanie Sykes became the new voice of the show, taking over the role most famously held by Graham Skidmore in the original series.
 On 30 June 2025, it was announced that the series was to be rebooted again and this time would be aired on Disney+.
+In August 2026, it was confirmed that Maura Higgins would present the reboot which is expected to launch in 2027.

 Format

 The show had a format similar to the show known in Australia as Perfect Match or in the United States as The Dating Game.
 Three singles of the same sex were introduced to the audience.
 They were then asked a question by a single individual of the opposite sex, who could hear but not see them, to choose with whom to go on a date.
-Before the decision "Our Graham" Skidmore (replaced in the final ITV series by Tommy Sandhu), who was never seen, gave an amusing reminder of each contestant.
+Before the decision "Our Graham" Skidmore, who was never seen, gave an amusing reminder of each contestant.
+Skidmore was replaced in the final ITV series by Tommy Sandhu who had appeared on the show as a contestant in the late 1990s.
 The couple then picked an envelope naming their destination.
 The following episode showed the couple on their date, as well as interviews with them about the date and each other.
 Locations ranged from Bognor Regis or a date in an ice cream factory, to Anguilla or the Maldives.

 In the final original series (2002–03), the format was tweaked; the "Ditch or Date?" twist was added to the show, allowing the picking contestant to stick with the person they have chosen, or gamble on the single remaining unseen contestant.
 Other changes to modernise the show included a revamp of the show's theme tune, a new logo and opening titles and a different studio set.
 Also, a behind-the-scenes companion show, called Blind Date: Kiss & Tell was produced for ITV2 and hosted by Sarah Cawood and Brendan Courtney.
 This would be broadcast in a late evening timeslot to avoid a clash with Popstars: The Rivals.
 In January 2003, to try to improve dwindling ratings, the show broadcast a special one-off live episode.
 It was during this episode that Black surprisingly announced her resignation, having been told by producers that it was likely to be the last series.